EarthmanT/cloudify-4.0-manager-bootstrap/README.md

 # cloudify-4.0-manager-bootstrap

-## Management Environment.
+## Management Environment Installation

-We assume that you have existing Cloud infrastructure that you want to manage with Cloudify, including a specific network/VPC/etc.
+We assume that you have existing Cloud infrastructure that you want to manage with Cloudify, including a specific network/VPC/etc. If we guessed, right, skip to Bootstrap.

 If that assumption is false, we have several example infrastructure blueprints that you can use to deploy your Cloudify Manager.
 To use these examples, first download and extract the example repository: